tenzir/tenzir/tools/bro-to-vast/README.md

     bro-to-vast

-VAST must be running prior prior to invocation.
+VAST must be running prior to invocation.
 After connecting to VAST successfully, `bro-to-vast` creates a Broker endpoint and waits for Bro to connect.